tkachV/KyivstarTVDemo/README.md

 2. Make network call to load asset details
 3. Pay attention on UI in figma, how it have to work

-Please, no storyboards, xib files, localizations, CoreData.
+Please, no storyboards, xib files, localizations.
-I recommend using SPM's - Alamofire for networking, Kingfisher for image load and cache, SnapKit for AutoLayout.

 We will accept solutions in pull requests to this repository.